Lunchtime workshops

 Hans has more than 30 years of global experience working with solutions to improve the working environments for healthcare providers.
 He has a long record of successful innovations and solutions to assist care providers in their daily work as well as contribute to safety and comfort for patients.

 Hans is the inventor of the Arjo Mobility Gallery, an assessment tool to be used in architectural planning to identify patients' mobility needs and the space needed to handle patients in a safe way.
-Along with the Mobility Gallery, he has also developed a free-to-use digital platform for drawings where architects and planners can get a bird's eye view of the space requirements around eg. the patient beds, toilets, showers and corridors.
+Along with the Mobility Gallery, he has also developed a free-to-use digital platform for drawings where architects and planners can get a bird's eye view of the space requirements around, for example, patient beds, toilets, showers and corridors.

 Abstract Copy